ChrisRygaard/Undercamber/README.md

    - In many other systems the order of execution is not well defined.
    - There can be a long learing curve with other test frameworks.

 The unique architecture of Undercamber&trade; addresses all of these issues and others with a unique but surprisingly simple approach.
-To begin using Undercamber&trade;, see the User's Guide in Documents/UserGuide/UndercamberUsersGuide.docx
+To begin using Undercamber&trade;, see the UndercamberUsersGuide.docx.

 The Undercamber&trade; test framework is provided free of charge by Rygaard Technologies, LLC. under the BSD 3-clause license.